Aymen311/AI-DAY-WORKSHOP-NLP-TRANSFORMERS/README.md

 ## Table of Content
-The workshop will be devided into four parts
+The workshop will be divided into four parts

 1. Introduction to Transformers as a HYPE
 2. Sneak peek to the theory behind Transfomers